Bitch (Meredith Brooks song): Live performances

 The song was performed as part of Brooks' opening set on the Rolling Stones' Bridges to Babylon Tour.
 Brooks left the stage early after the audience began booing and throwing bottles, batteries, and coins at her.
 In response, Brooks cited the crowd's behavior as misogynistic and illustrative of the dangers of mob mentality.

 Legacy

 In 2017, Billboard ranked "Bitch" number 50 in their list of "The 100 Greatest Pop Songs of 1997", writing, "You undoubtedly remember the thing for its cathartic chorus, in which Meredith Brooks declares herself to be the spectrum of all things feminine and human — though only one of them was memorable to enough to risk getting censored on top 40 radio.
 Still, when you listen next, pay attention to the underrated verses; Brooks grinning and teasing her way through a relationship that attempts in vain to pigeonhole her personality (Yesterday I cried/ You must've been relieved to see the softer side)."
-In 2022, Avril Lavigne cited "Bitch" as the one song she wishes she could have written; she further expressed interest in covering the song.
+In 2022, Avril Lavigne cited "Bitch" as the one song she wishes she could have written and she expressed interest in covering the song.